Nearshoring Garment Production: Europe & North Africa Guide [2026]

 Tunisia

 Tunisia is the least discussed of the major nearshore options and suits specific brand profiles.
-It is strong in workwear, jersey basics, and volume woven product.
+It’s strong in workwear, jersey basics, and volume woven product.
 Italian and French brands have used Tunisian production for decades.

 For UK brands, Tunisia is furthest from the UK of the four nearshore options and has the least established UK-facing factory base.
-Lead times are the longest in the nearshore group and the customs broker infrastructure for UK-bound shipments is less mature than Morocco or Turkey.
+Lead times are the longest in the nearshore group and the customs broker infrastructure for UK-bound shipments is less mature than Morocco or Turkey, though the UK-Tunisia Association Agreement provides the same preferential duty mechanism as the other three hubs for goods that meet its rules of origin.

 Cost Comparison: Nearshore vs Far East vs UK

-The nearshore cost position sits between UK domestic and traditional Far East sourcing — but the gap with Far East is narrower than it was five years ago.
-(Source: UKFT, Industry Intelligence, 2024)
+The nearshore cost position sits between UK domestic and traditional Far East sourcing, but the gap with Far East is narrower than it was five years ago.

-SourceUnit Cost vs UKImport DutyFull Cycle Lead Time
+SourceUnit Cost vs UKDuty (if rules of origin met)Full Cycle Lead Time

 UK domesticBaselineNone5–9 weeks